hardware/mailserver/README.md

 # apt-get purge exim4*
 ```

-Also make sure that no other application is interferring with mail server configuration :
+Also make sure that no other application is interfering with mail server configuration :

 ```
 # netstat -tulpn | grep -E -w '25|80|110|143|443|465|587|993|995|4190'